a04101999/Reverse-Engineering-Radiologist-Intentions-for-Clinical-Trust-and-Adoption/README.md

 <img width="1153" alt="Screenshot 2024-09-01 at 12 41 00 PM" src="https://github.com/user-attachments/assets/36034419-47a5-4e66-a578-9991a15f5ad1">

 # DATA
 We have used the EGD-CXR and the REFLACX data for our project.
 Please find below the data files uploaded.
-We have uploaded moast of the dataset we created and processed but the actual cxr  images are very big.
+We have uploaded most of the dataset we created and processed but the actual cxr  images are very big.
 Please refer to the offcial page of REFLACX AND EGD-CXR to download that

 ### EGD-CXR DATA